Sam H. Harris Theatre: Movies

-Abe Minsky had contemplated using the Harris Theatre as a burlesque in mid-1933, but Max A. Cohen instead acquired the Harris Theatre and used it as a movie theater.
+Abe Minsky had contemplated using the Harris Theatre as a burlesque in mid-1933, but theatrical operator Max A. Cohen instead acquired the Harris Theatre and used it as a movie theater.
 Cohen headed the Cinema Circuit, which was also operating the Lew Fields (by then known as Anco) and New Amsterdam theaters by the mid-1930s.
 This was part of a decline in the Broadway theater industry in the mid-20th century; from 1931 to 1950, the number of legitimate theaters decreased from 68 to 30.

-Following a renovation, the theater reopened by November 1933, showing "movie hits at popular prices" and changing the programs three times a week.
+Following a renovation that included a new sound system, the theater reopened by November 1933, showing "movie hits at popular prices" and changing the programs three times a week.
 The Harris screened movies for the rest of its existence.
 The East River Savings Bank acquired the theater at auction in November 1935, and Asa G. Candler Inc. bought the theater from the bank in 1936 for $200,000.
 Cohen continued to operate the theater.
 By the mid-1940s, the ten theaters along 42nd Street between Seventh and Eighth Avenues were all showing movies; this led Variety to call the block the "biggest movie center of the world".
-The Brandt family operated seven of these theaters, while the Cinema Circuit operated the other three.
+The Brandt family, a major operator of movie theaters, operated seven of these theaters, while the Cinema Circuit operated the other three.
 The Cinema Circuit theaters, the New Amsterdam, Harris, and Anco, were all on the southern side of the street.